 When you or a loved one has been injured in a tanker truck crash, you need knowledgeable, skilled legal representation.
 Since 1999, the Indianapolis truck accident attorneys of Craig, Kelley & Faultless LLC have helped victims of tanker truck accidents pursue full compensation to get their lives back to normal.
 We have five offices across the state of Indiana to help serve you.

-Our attorneys have received awards including the 2014 and 2015 Litigator Award and a 10 Best Law Firm of 2015 award from the American Institute of Personal Injury Attorneys, in addition to being named to the Million Dollar Advocates Forum and Multi-Million Dollar Advocates Forum, which recognizes attorneys who have obtained $1 million-plus settlements and verdicts.
+Our attorneys have received awards including Litigator Awards and a 10 Best Law Firm of 2021 award from the American Institute of Personal Injury Attorneys, in addition to being named to the Million Dollar Advocates Forum and Multi-Million Dollar Advocates Forum, which recognizes attorneys who have obtained $1 million-plus settlements and verdicts.

 We are honored by the positive testimonials offered by former clients.
 If you’ve been in a fuel/tanker truck accident in Indiana, contact Craig, Kelley & Faultless LLC at (800) 746-0226 or fill out the contact form on our website to schedule a free case evaluation.
 Call today to learn more about how our firm can help you secure a successful outcome in your case.